microsoft/fluentui/packages/tslint-rules/README.md

 ## Using tslint-rules

 ### Install Dependencies
 We are using the [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) with additional rules.
-The following packages are needed.

 ```
 yarn add -D tslint tslint-react tslint-microsoft-contrib
 ```